AztecProtocol/aztec-connect/yarn-project/falafel/README.md

 - An HTTP service providing a number of endpoints allowing clients to query the current state of the system, download historical published rollup data, request transaction fees, submit new transactions to be included in a later rollup and administrative functions like configuration updates.
 - A SQL database storing all historical rollup data and all transactions yet to be included within a rollup
 - Blockchain connectivity and contract abstractions for querying historically published rollups, submitting new rollups and reading on-chain configuration data such as permitted assets and bridge contracts
-- World state reconciliation periodically quering the rollup contract for published rollups and updating the persisted store of rollup data and Merkle tree state
+- World state reconciliation periodically querying the rollup contract for published rollups and updating the persisted store of rollup data and Merkle tree state
 - A companion process, 'db_cli' which it automatically starts and communicates with via stdio. db_cli is an efficient Merkle tree implementation using level db for persistence
 - A file system used to store Merkle Tree state and runtime configuration
 - Transaction fee computation based off current gas price and asset price valuations